 There are lots of opportunities for sixth-form students to visit St John's.
 We especially welcome teachers bringing a group to visit us.
 Under the University's regional links programme we prioritise visits from schools in our linked regions, but some events are open more widely.
 Please see below for details of the different opportunities for sixth formers to visit.

 St John's participates in all three of the University's main open days, in June and September.
 This is a great time to visit Oxford as all the colleges are open and the vast majority of the departments also welcome visitors.
 You will have the chance to ask in-depth questions of the academics who design and deliver the courses, as well as being able to meet current students.
 St John's is able to offer overnight accommodation to individuals and school groups travelling more than 70 miles for the Open Days and lunch for pre-booked visitors.
-The next open days will be on 28 and 29 June 2017.

 School visits through the year